-The Company assesses the carrying amount of non-financial assets including investment in associate and exploration and evaluation at each reporting date to determine whether there is any indication of impairment.
+The Company assesses the carrying amount of non-financial assets including property, plant and equipment and intangible assets at each reporting date to determine whether there is any indication of impairment.
 Internal factors, such as budgets and forecasts, as well as external factors, such as expected future prices, costs and other market factors are also monitored to determine if indications of impairment exist.